 Deploying a proof of benefit (PoB) is an essential prerequisite that enables the organization to minimize all the risks associated

-with the implementation of a change project like PPM.
+with implementing a change project like PPM.
 The PoB provides an actual ‘real-world’ view of the value of a PPM solution within a ‘low risk’ environment and is an excellent way to facilitate the communication of potential Return on Investment (ROI) and Return on Opportunity (ROO).
-The PoB is in actuality the first deliberate step in a phased approach to implementation by starting small and then rolling out more functionality and coverage over time.
+In actuality, the PoB is the first deliberate step in a phased approach to implementation by starting small and then rolling out more functionality and coverage over time.

 When: avoiding ‘big bang’ deployment

-It is essential to understand that PPM by its very nature is a change project and that each business is different in terms of its level of maturity and ability to handle change.
-Building on a PoB as part of a larger, phased approach should be undertaken and this should be based on the company’s internal project management readiness and maturity.
-Use the results of your business case and PoB to scale the PPM solution throughout those areas of the business that are most needy.
+It is essential to understand that PPM, by its very nature, is a change project and that each business is different in terms of its level of maturity and ability to handle change.
+Building on a PoB as part of a larger, phased approach should be undertaken, and this should be based on the company’s internal project management readiness and maturity.
+Use the results of your business case and PoB to scale the PPM solution throughout those areas of the neediest.
 An incremental implementation allows cultural issues to be solved on a domain-by-domain level and then its success to be sold upwards throughout the organization.
 PoB allows the business to cultivate best practice examples that can be converted into

 quantifiable results for management.